 Welcome to the Ecology Prime Channel, home of Ecology Prime’s podcast programming and other media offerings including video and music.
 We want EPC to be your destination for a rich and edifying experience as we help people to become more informed on the pressing issues of our time.

-Please check in with EPMC often as we continue to grow and offer you thought-provoking content!
+Please check in with EPC often as we continue to grow and offer more insightful programming!

 Circle for Original Thinking ~ Podcast Series

 Welcome to Circle for Original Thinking, America’s electronic talking circle for visionary thinkers, an open forum for fresh ideas and timeless wisdom applied to today’s political and ecological challenges.
 Each week we bring together creative thinkers from a variety of different traditions, asking the hard questions on the important issues of the day: political polarization, climate change, virulent viruses, and other symptoms of humanity being out of balance with the natural world.
 Our goal is to create a new and improved version of E Pluribus Unum, from the many to the one—and this time not leave anybody out.
 Join us as we embark on this quest.